mcaskill/php-html-build-attributes/README.md

   If `attr` is a non-iterable object, then only accessible non-static properties will be incorporated into the result.

-  If a value of `attr` is an array, its values will be concatenated and delimited with a space.
+  If an attribute name is an empty string, the attribute is ignored.
+  The attribute name will be trimmed of leading/trailing whitespace.

+  If an attribute value is callable (either as a [`Closure`][class.closure] or invokable), it is called and the returned value continues processing.

+  If an attribute value is `null`, the attribute is ignored.

+  If an attribute value is an arrayable or a stringable object, it is converted to its primitive type.

-  If a value of `attr` is a boolean, the value's key will be rendered without a value.
+  If an attribute value is a boolean and `true`, the attribute will be rendered without a value, otherwise the attribute is ignored.

-  If the value is Stringable, Arrayble, or a [`Closure`][class.closure], attempts will be made to parse as a string.

-	Values that cannot be converted into strings will be ignored.
+  If an attribute value is an array, only numbers and strings are accepted.
+  Strings of the array will be trimmed of leading/trailing whitespace.
+  If the filtered array is empty, the attribute is ignored.

+  Any other value will be serialized using [`json_encode()`][function.json_encode].

 - `callback` — Callback function for escaping the values for the HTML attributes.